software-students-spring2025/1-specification-exercise-spectacular-team-4/README.md

 1. As a reader who likes to share my opinion, I want to be able to leave reviews and comments on a book, so I can keep track of my own reviews and have others see them.
 1. As a fan of a specific book, I want to talk to other users about that book, so I can connect with other users outside of commenting on reviews.
 1. As a reader, I want to rate books easily, so I can compare how much I liked one book over another.
-1. As a reader, I want to see other users’ reviews of a specific book, so I can decide whether I want to read it.
+1. As a curious reader exploring new genres, I want to see other users’ reviews of a specific book, so I can decide whether I want to read it.
-1. As a reader, I want to follow other users who have similar book ratings to my own, so I can befriend people with similar reading interests.
+1. As a reader who enjoys discovering like-minded book lovers, I want to follow other users who have similar book ratings to my own, so I can befriend people with similar reading interests.
-1. As a reader, I want to receive notifications when someone interacts with my review, so I can have engaging and active discussions with them.
+1. As an active reviewer who loves discussing books, I want to receive notifications when someone interacts with my review, so I can have engaging and active discussions with them.
 1. As a person who just got into reading, I want to see trending books and their reviews so I can have an easier time finding my first books.
 1. As a person who hates reading alone, I want to talk to a group of other people with the same interest, so I can feel a sense of community when I’m reading.
 1. As a reader, I want to sort books by genres or authors, so it is easier to find books I want to read.